 Agnes Sullivan 1864 - 1906

 The children of Joseph White Twine and Agnes Sullivan.
-Only George Twine married and had descendants.

-The Twines lived in Morven, Mt Morgan and in Emerald.
+The Twine family lived in Morven, Maryborough, Mt Morgan and in Emerald.
 Agnes died at Emerald and Joseph in Ipswich.
+Both were held in high esteem by their communities.
+Their four children were all very different personalites:

 12 Nov 1887 Western Star and Roma Advertiser